 Then Mary took the Babe in her arms, turned her eyes toward the heavens, and marveled at the stars twinkling like so many LED’s.

 Huh?
 Using words or concepts that don’t exist in the POV characters world is jarring for the reader.
 A medieval sword described as humming with electricity?
 Only if the character is a time traveler.
 Keep contemporary concepts out of your historical character’s mouth.

 A close relative to this is a character who inexplicably shares the author’s social values (often Judo-Christian) despite being raised in a society that does not share these values.
 My pet peeve is the devotion to virginity as a sign of higher morality. (notice: author intrusion!)

-Third would be concepts that do exist in the character’s world, but the character would not know about them.
-Me suddenly knowing about sports, for example.
+These would be concepts that do exist in the character’s world, but the character would not know about them.
+For example, if I suddenly knew something about sports.
 Or when the author slips in research by having the janitor accurately name the top-secret components of the Manhattan Project.
 Watch out for instances where you might be tempted to show off your research.
 The reader knows the character wouldn’t know these terms and therefore the illusion of being in the character’s viewpoint is disrupted.